MORALITY AND EMOTIONS - 2022/3

 This means that some information within the programme and module catalogue will be subject to change.
 Current students are invited to contact their Programme Leader or Academic Hive with any questions relating to the information available.

-This module will examine critical perspectives in moral psychology, discussing critical debates about what morality is and how it should be defined and assessed.
-It will cover theoretical and empirical findings that explore how moral judgments are related to cognitions, behaviours, and emotions.
-This module will be assessed by a research proposal and an essay based exam.
+This module will examine critical perspectives in moral psychology, discussing critical debates about what moral concepts, including how different moral concepts should be defined and assessed.
+It will cover theoretical and empirical findings that explore implications of moral concepts.

 RUSSELL Sophie (Psychology)